Emperor Barbarossa’s knights

 Hans Fallada as ‘Student’ on the Manor

 After a few ownership changes, in 1833 the middle class Herrmann family acquired the knight’s castle Posterstein.
-Walter Herrmann(1871-1927) developed it into a unique seed breeding and
+Walter Herrmann(1871-1927) developed it into a unique seed breeding and model farm in Thuringia.
+The later well-known writer Hans Fallada studied on the manor in those days.
+(More information)

 The end of the manorial rights